10/12/2020

 Abdominal test

-A healthy weight range can also depend on your dog’s breed and size.
-Some breeds only need to gain a few pounds to be considered obese in human terms.
-Review our weight chart below to understand what weight range is healthy for several common breeds, and how their weight would translate to an average person.
+A healthy weight range for your dog can also depend on their breed and size.
+In fact, some dog breeds only need to gain a few extra pounds to be considered overweight.
 For example, a 10 lb.
 Chihuahua would weigh 242 lbs. if she was a 5’4” woman.

 Evaluate your dog’s current diet